Norhaven/Jolt/Tests/README.md

 # Entry Points

 All of the tests are run with `xUnit 2.9.3`, but the environment may differ to the point that it's unsupportable within a single test project.
 Due to that, Jolt is split into two separate streams of tests due to legacy .Net Framework support being Windows-only and later environments being more cross-platform.
-These project are a simple wrapper around the actual tests and just exist to allow executing the tests within a specific target.
+These projects are a simple wrapper around the actual tests and just exist to allow executing the tests within a specific target.
 These should rarely change, as all of the actual tests and their runners live deeper in.

 ## Jolt.Json.DotNetFramework.Tests